rtcTo/rtc2git/README.md

 ## Usage
 - Create a config file called "config.ini" and fill out the needed informations, use the supplied "config.ini.sample" as reference
-- Collect the component history (for details please see the [wiki-entry] (https://github.com/WtfJoke/rtc2git/wiki/Getting-your-History-Files#how-i-get-the-complete-component-history))
 - Execute migration.py